It is always a big question for beginner writers how to write a compare and contrast essay.

 - Your main goals you’re trying to reach in this very essay

-And for the outline, try to feel free with your writing.
+For the outline, try to feel free with your writing.
 Just get those marks you want to include into your paper with no doubt.
-There can be lots of those ideas and while writing and editing some of them may fall off.
-It is normal and even necessary if too many ideas you have.
-And remember that organization is a key to your comfortable working process.
-And the good organization is the key to your successful work.
+There can be lots of those ideas that may fall off on different stages of creating process.
+It is normal if too many ideas you have.
+Sometimes you need to have more ideas than you need to Remember that organization is a key to your comfortable working process.
+The good organize process is the key to your successful work.

 A compare and contrast essay example: